 Zero taps her tablet, ‘Flight tomorrow at nine good?’

-We go to bed after an enjoyable couple of hours with Luther and Sherlock.
+After an enjoyable couple of hours with Luther and Sherlock, we head for bed

 Zero shuffles her lanky next to me, ‘I sleep so much better smushed against you.’